tedneward/almdojl/setup.md

 sudo service tomcat7 restart
 ```

-By default, Tomcat is configured to run on port 8080
+By default, Tomcat is configured to run on port 8080; browse to it if you want to make sure it's all working.

 ## Install Gradle

-Run this:
+Run these four commands from the terminal window:

 ```
 cd ~